-5 Cosmic rays (CR) are energetic particles that constantly rain through the Earth's atmosphere.
+Cosmic rays (CRs) are energetic particles that constantly rain through the Earth's atmosphere.
 They are the source of a uniform background ionizing radiation.
-Most of the CR energy reaches the Earth's surface in the form of kinetic energy of relativistic muons, which are secondary products of interactions between highly energetic CR and the nuclei of atmospheric particles (Cecchini and Spurio, 2012).
-Muons (μ- and μ+) are particles belonging to the lepton family and they have the same charge (negative and positive, respectively) as that of an electron and 207 times its mass.
+Most of the CR energy reaches the Earth's surface in the form of kinetic energy of relativistic muons, which are secondary products of interactions between highly energetic CRs and the nuclei of atmospheric particles (Cecchini and Spurio, 2012).
+Muons ( $\mu$ and $\mu$ +) are particles belonging to the lepton family, and they have the same charge (negative and positive, respectively) as that of an electron and 207 times its mass.

-Coincidence counting is widely used in experimental particle physics with different purposes such as reducing noise; getting directional information (Karapetyan et al, 2013); reducing the probability of a measurement being triggered by independent, unrelated particles; lessening the probability of independent random background events (Remmen and McCreary, 2012) or identifying energetic particles in multi-element particle telescopes (see e.g. Muller-Mellinet al, 1995).
+Coincidence counting is widely used in experimental particle physics with different purposes such as reducing noise; getting directional information (Karapetyan et al., 2013); reducing the probability of a measurement being triggered by independent, unrelated particles; lessening the probability of independent random background events (Remmen and Mc-Creary, 2012); or identifying energetic particles in multielement particle telescopes (see e.g. Müller-Mellin et al., 1995).

 Traditional particle detection systems using coincidence rely on dedicated electronic modules.
-When real-time operation is not required, alternative approaches based on the analysis of recorded pulse information can be used (e.g. Havelka et al., 2002, Brancaccio et al., 2009).
+When real-time operation is not required, alternative approaches based on the analysis of recorded pulse information can be used (e.g. Havelka et al., 2002; Brancaccio et al., 2009).
 These systems are based on the registration of pulse properties (e.g. amplitude voltages) and their corresponding accurate timestamps.
 The recorded data are then processed by software in order to obtain the coincidence counting rates.
-In this work we present a new software-based coincidence system capable of real time operation in ground-based cosmic ray detection systems.
+In this work we present a new software-based coincidence system capable of real-time operation in ground-based cosmic ray detection systems.

-Electronic chains based on the Nuclear Instrumentation Module (NIM) standard (US NIM Committee, 1978) are widely used by many experimental Particle Physics laboratories around the world.
+Electronic chains based on the Nuclear Instrumentation Module (NIM) standard (US NIM Committee, 1978) are widely used by many experimental particle physics laboratories around the world.
 Two of the most important advantages of the NIM concepts are flexibility and interchangeability.
-Although NIM modules cannot communicate with each other through the crate backplane, some modules, like Analog-to-Digital Converters (ADC), provide their own interface to communicate with external devices.
-Nowadays, suppliers offer updated replacements that can read data from ADCs and transfer it to a Personal Computer (PC), including analysis and data mining software.
+Although NIM modules cannot communicate with each other through the crate backplane, some modules, like analogueto-digital converters (ADCs), provide their own interface to communicate with external devices.
+Nowadays, suppliers offer updated replacements that can read data from ADCs and transfer them to a personal computer (PC), including analysis and data mining software.
 Their main disadvantages are high cost and the fact that they are not open-source systems.